 Ankle Cartilage Injury

-Osteochondral injuries can be diagnosed by physical examination, X-ray and other advanced imaging techniques such as CT and MRI scan.
-Plain X-ray images will also demonstrate other fractures, bone spurs and narrowing of the joint.
+Osteochondral injuries are diagnosed by physical examination, X-ray and CT and MRI scans.
+Plain X-ray images can reveal other fractures, bone spurs and narrowing of the joint.
 A CT scan helps identify any bony fragments and cysts, but is not very helpful to visualize bone edema or cartilage defects.
-MRI is the best imaging modality which helps to visualize the cartilage and the bone lesions as well as bone edema.
+MRI is the best imaging modality, which helps to visualize the cartilage and bone lesions as well as bone edema.

-Both non-surgical and surgical treatment can be used for the management of osteochondral injuries of the ankle joint.
-The non-surgical treatment may be used for surface injuries and for rehabilitation purposes to improve muscle strength, mobility and coordination and protect the injured part by a brace or cast.
-Surgical treatment is recommended for more severe injuries and comprises of debridement of the flaps of the cartilage and removal of any loose bodies.
-Some of the most commonly used surgical techniques include arthroscopy, synovectomy or screw fixation.
+Non-surgical or surgical treatment may be recommended for the management of osteochondral injuries of the ankle joint.
+Non-surgical treatment with immobilization, restricted weight-bearing and physical therapy may be ordered to help the bone and cartilage to heal, and improve muscle strength, mobility and coordination.
+Surgical treatment is recommended for more severe injuries and comprises of debridement (removal) of the damaged cartilage and removal of any loose bodies.
+Some of the most commonly used surgical techniques include microfracture or drilling of the lesion, grafting of cartilage and bone, or fixation of the fragments with the help of screws.